vaadin-component-factory/vcf-timeline/README.md

 ## Missing features or bugs

-You can report any issue or missing feature on github: https://github.com/vaadin-component-factory/timeline
+You can report any issue or missing feature on [GitHub](https://github.com/vaadin-component-factory/vcf-timeline/issues).